Replicating Human Motivated Reasoning Studies with LLMs: Results and Analysis

 \subsection{LLM Behavior Deviates from Human Motivated Reasoning}

 We find clear evidence that LLMs deviate from human-like motivated reasoning.
-Table \ref{tab:humanvllm} columns 2-5 (``Study 1'' - ``Study 4'') show the Spearman correlations between the model and human averages across all 4 studies with regard to their support or change in support.
-We find no correlations that are both significant and positive for any model across studies 2, 3, and 4 (Figures \ref{fig:1.2_percentchangepercondition.pdf}, \ref{fig:1.3_percentchangepercondition.pdf}, and \ref{fig:1.4_averagesupportpercondition.pdf} in Appx. \ref{sec:addres}).
-In study 1 (Figure \ref{fig:/1.1_percentchangepercondition.pdf} in Appx. \ref{sec:addres}), only o3-mini and Mistral 8x7B are significant and positive.
-After applying Benjamini–Hochberg correction to the reported p values, neither remains significant.
-Thus, there is minimal evidence supporting that models show similar behavior to humans.
-All average correlations are weak or display no relationship (Table \ref{tab:humanvllm}, ``Average Correlation'' column).
+Table \ref{tab:humanvllm} columns 2-5 (``Study 1'' - ``Study 4'') show the Kendall's tau between the model and human averages across all 4 studies with regard to their support or change in support.
+We note no strong positive correlations \cite{Mukaka_correlation} for any model, which we would expect to happen if reasoning patterns matched.
+This suggests LLMs fail to model human motivated reasoning.

-Shifting to analyze change in support when compared to a control, we compute accuracy between the signs of the LLM and human data (Table \ref{tab:accuracysign}).
-We find low accuracy for both study 1 (except Gemini 2.0 Flash) and study 3.
+Shifting to analyze change in support when compared to a control, we compute accuracy between the signs of the LLM and human data (Table \ref{tab:accuracysign}), which indicates how often the LLM reflected a similar type of change to humans across conditions.
+We find low accuracy for both study 1 (except Mistral 8x7B) and study 3.
 The lack of consistent results across studies highlights the distinction between LLM and human behavior.

 Moving to the assessment of argument strength, we find minimal evidence to suggest LLMs replicate human assessments.
-While study 3 reports most models showing significant positive correlations with humans (Table \ref{tab:humanvllmprovcon} column 2, ``Study 3 Avg.''), we note that all correlations are relatively moderate \cite{Mukaka_correlation}; all but one models have weak and insignificant correlations with humans in study 4 (Table \ref{tab:humanvllmprovcon} column 3, ``Study 4 Avg.'').
+Study 3 shows significant but moderate correlations (Table \ref{tab:humanvllmprovcon} column 2, ``Study 3 Avg.'') and all models have weak and insignificant correlations with humans in study 4 (Table \ref{tab:humanvllmprovcon} column 3, ``Study 4 Avg.'').
 This is further supported by examining the accuracy of the expected signs.
 Across both studies, we find low accuracy across all models, with scores $\leq$ 0.5.
 (Table \ref{tab:humanvllmprovcon} column 4 and 5, ``Study 3 Sign'' and ``Study 4 Sign'').
 Thus, our results suggest that LLMs are not able to assess message strength in ways that resemble humans.